AxionCompany/oxian-js/docs/hypervisor.md

 ## Multi-Project Support

-The hypervisor supports hosting multiple projects/applications with intelligent routing:
+The hypervisor supports hosting multiple projects/applications with intelligent routing.
+You can use either declarative selection rules or a single provider function.

 ### Project Configuration